-"I only want to read a book that's written in blood—and your book is written in blood."
+"I only want to read a book that's written in blood.
+This book is written in blood."

 Monkey on a Stick: Murder, Madness, and the Hare Krishnas